Continuing from the Part-1 of this posts series which can be read here The Secret To Building An Ecommerce Website That Thrives On Search – Part 1

 But there's no harm in putting in a read more clickable option after the first or second paragraph.

-This doesn't have any impact on because the spiders are still able to crawl the website and page and understand what the content is.
+This doesn't have any impact on SEO because the Google spiders are still able to crawl the website and page and understand what the content is.

 And if the person wants to continue reading they can just click the read more or continue reading button and then the rest of the content will open up.